The search bar is located in the icon bar.

 Press Ctrl + F.

-In a normal search, the program searches your database for all occurrences of the words in your search string, once you entered it.
+In a normal search, the program searches your library for all occurrences of the words in your search string, once you entered it.
 Only entries containing all words will be considered matches.
 To search for sequences of words, enclose the sequences in double-quotes.
 For instance, the query progress "marine aquaculture" will match entries containing both the word "progress" and the phrase "marine aquaculture".

 All entries that do not match are hidden, leaving for display the matching entries only.